 Six Sigma Tools & Techniques

+Six Sigma tools are defined as the problem-solving tools used to support Six Sigma and other process improvement efforts.
 The Six Sigma expert uses qualitative and quantitative techniques to drive process improvement.
-Although the tools, themselves, are not unique, the way they are applied and integrated as part of a system is.
-Some of the statistical and graphical tools commonly used in improvement projects are listed below.
+Although the tools themselves are not unique, the way they are applied and integrated as part of a system is.
+Some of the statistical and graphical tools commonly used in improvement projects are:

-Explore the tools and templates that can help you identify causes, understand processes, collect and analyze data, generate ideas, keep projects on track, and make informed decisions for all of your continuous improvement activities.
+Explore the quality tools and templates that can help you identify causes, understand processes, collect and analyze data, generate ideas, keep projects on track, and make informed decisions for all of your continuous improvement activities.